abhijeetsatpute/Joshua-web/README.md

 This package serves as API and UI for a Joshua-decoder based translation service.
 Joshua-decoder is a Machine Translation ToolKit, for more details, see http://joshua-decoder.org/

+Apache Joshua (Incubating) is a statistical machine translation decoder for phrase-based, hierarchical, and syntax-based machine translation, written in Java.

 This application assumes you have the Joshua-decoder service installed and that you can call Joshua scripts.

 Setup